 Wild Food Uses:

 The flowers are a rather tasty addition to salads, or can be eaten raw as a trail nibble.
-The leaves are high in protein, but they are not easily digestible by human beaings.
+The leaves are high in protein, but when eaten raw, they are not easily digestible by human beings.
 We can make use of their protein by cooking the leaves for 5-10 minutes.
 The flowers can also be dried and added to flour, or stored to make an extremely healthful tea.